Alabama Medical Clerk And Another Indicted In Stolen Identity Tax Refund Fraud Schemes

-WASHINGTON – Sasha Webb and Charlie Jackson have each been indicted for stolen identity refund fraud crimes, Assistant Attorney General Kathryn Keneally of the Justice Department's Tax Division and U.S. Attorney George L. Beck Jr. for the Middle District of Alabama announced today following the unsealing of their indictments after their arrests.
-Webb was arrested on Dec.
-20, 2013, and Jackson's arrest took place on Jan.
-15, 2014.
+Montgomery, Alabama - Sasha Webb and Charlie Jackson have each been indicted for stolen identity refund fraud crimes, announced George L. Beck Jr., U.S. Attorney for the Middle District of Alabama.
+Webb was arrested on December 20, 2013, and Jackson’s arrest took place on January 15, 2014.

 Webb was charged with conspiracy to file false claims, mail fraud and aggravated identity theft.
 According to the indictment, Webb worked as a medical records clerk at an Alabama Department of Corrections facility in Elmore County, Ala.
-Webb had access to the means of identification of inmates and sold the information to Jacqueline Slaton and Harvey James, who then used the inmates' information to file hundreds of false tax returns that claimed over one million dollars in false refunds.
+Webb had access to inmate identification data and sold the information to Jacqueline Slaton and Harvey James, who then used the inmates’ information to file hundreds of false tax returns that claimed over one million dollars in false refunds.
 Slaton and James knowingly paid Webb for stolen identities.

 Charlie Jackson, a resident of Montgomery, Ala., was charged with wire fraud and aggravated identity theft.
 According to the indictment, between October 2010 and April 2013, Jackson obtained stolen identities and used those identities to file false tax returns.
 Jackson directed the tax refunds to prepaid debit cards in the names of other individuals.